BvDod/Vector-Quantized-ViT-VAE-Image-Reconstruction/readme.md

 *Animation of the progression of image reconstruction during training: shows a reconstructed validation sample for each epoch while training*

 ## Roadmap
+I plan to work on the following features in the coming time, listed by order:
 - Implement hierarchical latent representations to model image information at several scales simultaneously.
 - Replace convolution based encoder/decoders by vision transformers
 - allow model to directly reconstruct 3D data.